From the People’s Republic to the Kingdom: Why Remote Works

 Earlier this spring, Jennifer set up Train Remote to support “remote-first” training, coaching, and team development.
 She supports organisations as they transition into some form of remote working.
 “Research does not suggest that everyone is suddenly going to go fully remote, but the idea of flexible working does support the ability to work somewhere else if you only have to be present in the office two days a week,” Jennifer explains.

 Jennifer doesn’t see companies leaping into remote working feet first.
 “Companies are just dipping their toes in the area of remote working.
 Over the last few years, the more senior you were in an organisation, the more likely you were to have some kind of flexible working, but companies don’t yet have the policies and structures in place to fully support remote working.
-There will be a period (after Covid-19) when people will may need to go back to the office in some form or other, but I’ve noticed that companies are more interested in how they can properly set up remote working now.”
+There will be a period (after Covid-19) when people may need to go back to the office in some form or other, but I’ve noticed that companies are more interested in how they can properly set up remote working now.”

 But there is resistance to the concept.
 “The biggest bottleneck before would have been managers: Remote working meant more work for them and not being able to see their people.
 However, once they have done it and managed to operate effectively, the feedback is ‘we can do this,’ but the organisation still needs to regroup and shift from what we are doing now, which is not proper remote working but working from home in a crisis.”

 Recruiters are also holding off because they want to see people first before they allow them to work remotely.
 The lack of familiarity means there may be a transition period before proper remote working comes in.

 For teams that are thriving while working remotely, Jennifer cites trust as the most important predictor of success.
 Crucially, these teams enjoyed high levels of trust before they started remote working.
 Managers know their people, so if there are problems before teams start working outside the office, these will simply be amplified by distance.
 Trust is also diminished if remote working is not done properly and people aren’t supported.